This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Negative_inner_product

-The negative_inner_product function calculates the negative inner product of two vectors, by using the following formula:
+Negative_inner_product calculates the negative inner product between two vectors, using the following method:

 The syntax is as follows: